 We had difficulty reading this feed.
 Bad http result code: 500 / 403

-This is a specific problem with iTunes when submitting a feed that is hosted on a web server that is not truly HTTP/1.1 compliant. iTunes requires byte serving be enabled (a feature of HTTP/1.1) on the server so it can pull feeds, images, and media files efficiently.
+This is a specific problem with Apple Podcasts when submitting a feed that is hosted on a web server that is not truly HTTP/1.1 compliant.
+Apple Podcasts requires byte serving be enabled (a feature of HTTP/1.1) on the server so it can pull feeds, images and media files efficiently.
 In addition, all HTTP/1.1 request methods must be supported, specifically GET and HEAD requests.

 A good start in investigating the issue is to check for the following: